Lightstreamer/Lightstreamer-JMS-example-Chat-client-javascript/README.md

 # Lightstreamer JMS Gateway Chat Demo Client for JavaScript #

-This project includes a front-end example based on the Chat demo for Lightstreamer JMS gateway.
+This project includes a front-end example based on the Chat Demo for Lightstreamer JMS gateway.

-## Basic Chat Demo ##
+## JMS Chat Demo ##

-The Basic Chat Demo implements an extremely simple chat application, where all the users connected to the page can exchange messages.
-Each message reports the originating IP address, together with the user-agent string of the originating client, instead of leveraging a nick name.<br>
+The JMS Chat Demo implements an extremely simple chat application, where all the users connected to the page can exchange messages.<br>

 Launch multiple instances of the demo, possibly on different machines, to appreciate the message broadcast capability.<br>

 This page uses the <b>JMS JS Client API for Lightstreamer</b> on top of <b>JavaScript Client API for Lightstreamer</b> to handle the communications with Lightstreamer Server.<br>
 Check out the sources for further explanations.

 # Deploy #